John-zzh/ris-precond-Davidson/README.md

 (2) sTDA A matrix does not support compute on-the-fly yet.
 And it will build sTDA A matrix anyway.

-(3) When calling for RHF, although it still uses as b3lyp as default <xc_functiomal>, it only defines the parameters in sTDA.
+(3) When calling for RHF, it use wb97x's fitting parameters in sTDA.